RadicallyOpen/RadicallyOpen/about.markdown

 > Radically Open Dialectical Behaviour Therapy (RO-DBT) is a major adaptation of standard DBT for patients who suffer from emotional over-control.

-RO-DBT was developed at the University of Southampton for patients with chronic depression or anorexia nervosa, and [research results](http://www.radical-openness.com/research.html) suggest that it is effective in these hard-to-treat groups.
+RO-DBT was developed over the past 20 years, in labs in the US and UK, for patients with chronic depression or anorexia nervosa, and [research results](http://www.radical-openness.com/research.html) suggest that it is effective in these, and other, hard-to-treat groups.

 #### Emotional over control {#overcontrol}